scrapoxy/scrapoxy/packages/website/intro/ui.md

 | HOT | The project is active.
 All proxies are started and await connections.                                                                                                          |

+Scrapoxy requires a minimum number of proxies to maintain a stable connection;
+otherwise, all requests will fail.
+This remaining connection is essential for detecting whether Scrapoxy is receiving any activity.
+If traffic is detected and `Auto Scale Up` is enabled, Scrapoxy will change the project's status from `CALM` to `HOT.`

+If you prefer not to keep at least one proxy active, please disable `Auto Scale Up` and use the [API](/integration/api-reference#change-project-s-status) to manually change the project's status.

 ### Connector details

 ![Connector details](connector_details.png)